Blip-to-scan ratio: Aircraft projects

-Blip/scan spoofing was discovered during the late 1950s, a time when ground-controlled interception of manned interceptors was the only practical anti-bomber tactic.
+Blip/scan spoofing was discovered during the late 1950s, a time when ground-controlled interception of crewed interceptors was the only practical anti-bomber tactic.
 This led to a miniature arms race in itself, albeit a brief and abortive one.

 The Lockheed U-2 flew at high altitude but not at particularly high speed.
 Even before the U-2 became operational in June 1956, CIA officials estimated that its life expectancy for flying safely over the Soviet Union before the Soviets developed countermeasures would be between 18 months and two years.
 After overflights began and the Soviets demonstrated the ability to track the U-2 and made credible attempts to intercept it, this estimate was adjusted downward; in August 1956, Richard Bissell reduced the number to six months more.
 In practice, this window proved slightly longer; but the general point was alarmingly demonstrated in the U-2 Crisis of 1960.

 A replacement for the U-2 had been under consideration even before its operational missions began.
 Originally these studies focused entirely on the reduction of the radar cross section (RCS), but after Franklin Rodgers introduced the idea of spoofing the blip/scan in 1957, the plans were changed to research high-speed, high-altitude designs instead.
 Lockheed calculated that in order to be effective against known Soviet radars, an aircraft would have to travel between Mach 2 and Mach 3 at 90,000 ft and have an RCS of about 10 square meters.
 This led to a number of proposals which were down-selected to the Lockheed A-12 and Convair Kingfish.

 It was during the development of these aircraft that problems with blip/scan avoidance became clear.
 It was discovered that the high-temperature exhaust of these aircraft engines reflected radar energy at certain wavelengths, and persisted in the atmosphere for some time.
 It would be possible for the Soviets to modify their radars to use these frequencies, and thereby track the targets indirectly but reliably.